Polar (star): Intermediate polars

 Another class of cataclysmic variables with magnetic white dwarfs accreting material from a main sequence donor star are the intermediate polars.
 These have less strong magnetic fields and the rotation of the white dwarf is not synchronised with the orbital period.
 It has been proposed that intermediate polars may evolve into polars as the donor is depleted and the orbit shrinks.

+Low-Accretion-Rate polars

+Also called pre-polars, this class of pre-cataclysmic variables also contain a magnetic white dwarf, but the method of accretion from the main sequence secondary star is different.
+For these systems, the accretion rate is very low, and is supplied by the stellar wind of the secondary star, instead of Roche overflow.